rjwthree/PISA_2018/README.md

 #### Central tendency differences

 The differences for reading are straightforward: by all three measures, females had an [advantage](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Central%20tendency%20(reading).png) in all 74 countries.
-In the median country, only 38% of male scores exceeded the median female score.
-Males had an [advantage in mathematics](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Central%20tendency%20(math).png) in about two-thirds of countries, with a median of 52% of males scoring above the median female.
+In the median country, only 38% of male scores exceeded the median female score (indicating that the female median was roughly equal to the 62nd percentile in males).
+Males had an [advantage in mathematics](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Central%20tendency%20(math).png) in about two-thirds of countries.
+In the median country with regard to all three measures, 51% of males scored above the median female.

 #### Tail differences